 I am a Professor of Political Science at the University of Louisville, where I have taught since 1991.
-From 1994-2011, I chaired the committee overseeing the Grawemeyer Award for Ideas Improving World Order, which has long been the largest cash prize administered by political scientists.
+From 1994-2011, I directed the Grawemeyer Award for Ideas Improving World Order, which has long been the largest cash prize administered by political scientists.

 Decades ago, I was a Fellow at Stanford's Center for International Security and Cooperation (1987-88) and at Chicago's Program on International Political Economy and Security (1988-89).
 I also taught as a visiting faculty member at Northwestern for two years before arriving at Louisville.
-I spent a recent sabbatical at Harvard's Belfer Center for Science and International Security (2005).
+Years later, I spent a sabbatical at Harvard's Belfer Center for Science and International Security (2005).

 This personal blog began in September 2003.
 In June 2005, I began posting regularly at the international relations group blog, Duck of Minerva, though my output has slowed in recent years.
-In August 2009, I started writing occasional blog posts on Climate Politics: IR and the Environment for e-International Relations (e-IR).
+From August 2009 until late 2012, I wrote occasional blog posts on Climate Politics: IR and the Environment for e-International Relations (e-IR).